 The war in Avatar: The Last Airbender lasted for nearly an entire century.
 By the finale of the show the nation of the Air Nomads had been wiped out, the Southern Water Tribe had been reduced to scattered villages, and the Northern Water Tribe had retreated to within its own borders.
 Vast areas of the Earth Kingdom had been claimed as Fire Nation colonies.
 The two major Earth Kingdom cities, Omashu and Ba Sing Se came under Fire Nation control.
 The only thing standing against the Fire-Nation were small uprisings and guerilla armies.
 And the the comet came, giving the Fire Nation the ability to literally burn the continued resistance to the ground... of course, the good guys win, but without the Avatar they were basically screwed.

-Any war which does not end swiftly but become lenghtened.
-This is the morale behind war of attrition; the war is hopeless on the battlefield, and the only hope of winning is to hope that the enemy will first run out of resources.
+Any war which does not end swiftly but becomes lengthened.
+This is the moral behind war of attrition; the war is hopeless on the battlefield, and the only hope of winning is to hope that the enemy will first run out of resources.
 The result will invariably be complete destruction of the loser and serious weakening of the winner.

-The American Civil War was initiated under the presumption that it would be a quick and decisive enforcement.
-By no means was it imagined just how long it would drag on, resulting in hundreds of thousands of casualties even for the most strategically insignificant of skirmishes such as at Gettysburg, and result in the absolute economic deconstruction of an entire region of the United States, resulting in an After the End scenario whose aftershocks would continues to permeate to this day.
+The American Civil War was initiated under the presumption that it would be a quick and decisive engagement.
+By no means was it imagined just how long it would drag on, resulting in tens of thousands of casualties even for the most strategically insignificant of skirmishes such as at Gettysburg, and result in the absolute economic deconstruction of an entire region of the United States, resulting in an After the End scenario whose aftershocks continue to reverberate to this day.

 And the German soldiers, especially on the Eastern Front, knew what was at stake if the Russians made it to their homes, especially considering what they had done on their advance East and the likely reponse.
 Several historians have suggested that the wisest course of action would have been for the Germans to surrender on the Western Front and throw everything to the East to keep the Russians out, but Hitler wouldn't hear of it until they were literally right outside the city.
 Those decisions doomed Eastern Europe and East Germany to nearly a half-century of Warsaw Pact oppression.